johnwalley/allotment/README.md

 - **Industry standard look and feel:** Like VS Code's split view implementation?
 You're in luck!
 This component is derived from the same codebase.
 - **Dynamic:** Want to declaratively add and remove panes?
 We've got you covered.

+## Examples

+You can find examples of using the library [here](https://allotment-storybook.netlify.app/).

 ## Getting Started

 Allotment is available from npm.